 NOAH HUTTON is a film director and curator.
-Recently he has curated Subjective Resonance Imaging at the 2013 Human Brain Mapping Conference, was a featured speaker at the 2013 Association of Neuroaesthetics Symposium at the Venice Biennale, and will co-curate the 2014 Impakt Festival in Utrecht, Netherlands.
+Recently he has curated Subjective Resonance Imaging at the 2013 Human Brain Mapping Conference, was a featured speaker at the 2013 Association of Neuroaesthetics Symposium at the Venice Biennale, curated the 2014 Impakt Festival in Utrecht, Netherlands, and was named a 2015 Salzburg Global Fellow in Neuroscience and Art.
 Noah graduated from Wesleyan University, where he studied art history and neuroscience.

-BEN EHRLICH lives in Washington Heights, New York City.
-He is interested in the life and work of Nobel Prize-winning “father of modern neuroscience” Santiago Ramón y Cajal, some of whose non-technical writings he has translated from the original Spanish.
-His selections from Café Chats (Charlas de café, 1920), a popular book of semi-serious aphorisms and meditations, were published in the New England Review.
-Ben earned a Bachelor of Arts degree with highest honors in Literary Studies from Middlebury College.
+BEN EHRLICH is a writer at work on a book about the life and work of Santiago Ramón y Cajal, “the father of modern neuroscience.”
+Some of his translations from Charlas de café (Café Chats), a popular book of worldly wisdom by Cajal, were published in the New England Review.
+Ben is a Salzburg Global Seminar fellow from the session on neuroscience, art, and creativity.
+He earned a Bachelor of Arts degree with highest honors in Literary Studies from Middlebury College.